Comiclyy/AmethystClient/README.md

 # Design

 I am working on the design for the ingame client but i kind of want to do something like vape that it has a external program that you use to enable/disable hacks, also a way to temperaly self-destruct but so you dont have to resart the game after u get screenshared.

+# Developers

+I know most people dont care about this, so feel free to ignore it.
+If you would like to help me with anything, from the github to the coding Please contact me @ Comicly#5090